Memorial Jewellery | UK Handmade Custom Jewellery

 How much does it cost to get ashes made into Memorial Jewellery?

-From £90 to £3,000 or more.
+From £90 to £3,000 or more in the UK.
 The cost depends on the complexity of the design you choose and the materials used.
 I make remembrance jewellery in 925 sterling silver, solid 9k golds (White Gold, Yellow Gold, and Rose Gold) solid 18k golds (White Gold, Yellow Gold, and Rose Gold) and platinum.

 Some designs also have gemstones set.
 So the choice of diamond, sapphires or a semi precious stone will influence the cost.